Top 20 TestNG Interview Questions and Answers

 Answer:

-Follow the below steps to install TestNG on Eclipse:
+Follow the steps below to install TestNG on Eclipse:

 1. Go to Eclipse -> Click on “Help” -> Click on “Install New Software”.

 2. Click on the “Add” button, Enter the name(Preferably TestNG) in the “Next” textbox.
-Enter in the “Location” textbox and click on the “OK” action button.
+Enter the “Location” textbox and click on the “OK” action button.

 4. Right-click on the project in Eclipse -> Select build path -> Configure Build Path.

-5. Select the library tab -> Click on Add library button -> Select TestNG-> Click on Next -> Click on Finish and Apply and close.
+5. Select the library tab -> Click on Add library button -> Select TestNG-> Click on Next -> Click on Finish and Apply, and close.

 Q #3) How to run the TestNG script?